galasa-dev/cli/docs/generated/galasactl_auth_tokens_get.md

 ### Options

 ```
   -h, --help        Displays the options for the 'auth tokens get' command.
+  -i, --id string   An optional flag that is required to return the access tokens of the currently logged in user.The input must be a string
 ```

 ### Options inherited from parent commands